 - If the rolling walker has a seat, it’s important to put the breaks on first before you turn around to use it as a seat to rest.

-How To Use A Walker On Stairs
+How To Use a Walker On Stairs

 Although there is a specific technique that caregivers and physical therapists use for going up and down stairs with a walker – when it comes to doing this with an elderly person I would recommend not to.
 You can see a video here of the procedure.

-How To Use A Walker With Only One Leg
+How to Use a Walker With Only One Leg

 For anyone who has had a leg amputated or is temporarily unable to use one of their legs, using a walker to help with their mobility takes a little getting used to.
-But with the help of a Physical Therapist, you can do it.
+But with the help of a Physical or Occupational Therapist, you can do it.